JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

    ![Synchronize the Gradle files](gradle-sync.png)

+5. In the `app/src/main/java/` directory, open the `LoginActivity` class in the `com.jetbrains.simplelogin.androidapp.ui.login` package.
-5. To make sure that the shared module is successfully connected to your application, in the `app/src/main/java/com/jetbrains/simplelogin/adroidapp/ui/login`, dump the `greeting()` function result to the log by updating the `onCreate()` method of the `LoginActivity` class:
+6. To make sure that the shared module is successfully connected to your application, dump the `greeting()` function result to the log by updating the `onCreate()` method:

     ```kotlin
     override fun onCreate(savedInstanceState: Bundle?) {